WayPointVenturesOrg/coursewarelibrary/ENU/55351AC/Labs/Mod09/0901-Deploy and use certificates.md

 10. In the text box to the right of the **X**, enter your name, select **Sign**, and then select **OK**.

     > Instead of typing your name, you also can select an image.
-This image can be your scanned handwriting signature.
+This image can be your scanned signature that you've written.

 11. Close Microsoft Word, and then save changes if you receive a prompt.

 12. Sign out of **LON-CL1**.

-**Results**: After completing this exercise, you will have implemented certificate enrollment.
+**Results**: After completing this exercise, you'll have implemented certificate enrollment.

 ## Exercise 3: Configure and implement key recovery

 ### Scenario

 As a part of establishing a PKI, you want to configure and test procedures for private key recovery.
-You want to assign a KRA certificate for an administrator and configure a CA and specific certificate templates to allow key archival.
-In addition, you want to test a procedure for key recovery.
+You want to assign a key recovery agent (KRA) certificate for an administrator, and then configure a CA and specific certificate templates to allow key archival.
+Additionally, you want to test a procedure for key recovery.

 The main tasks for this exercise are as follows: